jiayihoffman/jiayihoffman.github.io/_posts/2025-05-26-SecurityRobot-Mapping.md

 The SLAM Toolbox is also a localization system that identifies the robot's position and orientation (pose) within its perceived world.

-To explain the concept of "location" in ROS, we need to discuss the ROS Frame and Transform.
+To explain the concept of "location" in ROS, we must discuss the ROS Frame and Transform.

 #### Frame
-* **Frame** refers to a 3D coordinate system used to define the spatial location and orientation of an entity (like a robot, sensor, or object) in space.
+* A **Frame** refers to a 3D coordinate system used to define the spatial location and orientation of an entity (like a robot, sensor, or object) in space.
-* **odom Frame** is the starting point of the robot’s trajectory.
+* The **odom Frame** is the starting point of the robot’s trajectory.
 As the robot moves, its pose changes in the odom frame based on odometry data.
-* **base_link Frame** is a fixed frame attached to the robot's chassis or main body.
+* The **base_link Frame** is a fixed frame attached to the robot's chassis or main body.
 It serves as a reference point for other robot frames, such as wheels and lidar sensors.

+The ROS coordinate frame follows the Right-Hand Rule, where X goes forward from the robot’s center, Y goes to the left, and Z rises upward, perpendicular to the floor.

-Here are the frames of my mobile robot, as seen in RViz, with red representing x axies, green representing y, and blue representing z.
+Here are the frames of my mobile robot, as seen in RViz, with red representing the X-axis, green representing the Y-axis, and blue representing the Z-axis.
 Every joint defined in the robot's URDF has a frame.

 <a href="/assets/slam/rviz2.png" target="_blank">
   <img src="/assets/slam/rviz2.png" />